in-the-keyhole/khs-load/README.md

 1. Clone Repository

-2. Open a command line in cloned directory and excute the following
+2. Open a command line in cloned directory and execute the following

 ```
     $ ./bin/macosx/load do https://keyholesoftware.com --users 2 --duration 30
 ```